OBOAcademy/obook/docs/index.md

 # On becoming an OBO Semantic Engineer

-Welcome to the OBOOK, the OBO Organized Knowledge Portal and our OBO Semantic Engineering Training!
+Welcome to the OBOOK and our OBO Semantic Engineering Training!

-## Introduction to the OBOOK
+## Introduction to the OBOOK (Open Biological and Biomedical Ontologies Organized Knowledge)

-Documentation in the OBOOK is organised based on the [Diátaxis framework](https://diataxis.fr/) of documentation into 4 distinct sections:
+Documentation in the OBOOK is organised into 4 distinct sections based on the [Diátaxis framework](https://diataxis.fr/) of documentation:

-1. **Tutorials**: Learning-oriented documentation that contains exercises to help a beginner achieve basic competence in that area.
+1. **Tutorials**: Learning-oriented documentation that contains exercises to help a beginner achieve basic competence in a specific area.
-1. **How-to Guides**: Task-oriented documentation that functions as directions that guide the reader through the steps to achieve a specific end.
+1. **How-to Guides**: Task-oriented documentation that functions as directions to guide the reader through the steps to achieve a specific end.
 1. **Reference Guides**: Information-oriented documentation that describes a single topic in a succinct, technical and orderly way.
 1. **Explanations**: Understanding-oriented documentation that clarifies, deepens and broadens the reader’s understanding of a subject.

-To accommodate for the various training use cases we support, we added the following categories on top:
+To accommodate for the various training use cases we support, we added the following categories:

-1. Lesson: A collection of materials (tutorials, explanations and how-to-guides) that together seek to teach a well defined concept.
+1. Courses: A convenience content type that assembles materials from OBOOK for a specific, taught unit, such as the yearly ICBO tutorials.
-1. Course: A convenience content type that allows us to assemble materials from OBOOK for a specific taught unit, such as the yearly ICBO tutorials.
+1. Pathways: A kind of course pertaining to a specific role in the OBO-sphere, such as curator or software developer.
-1. Pathway: A kind of course pertaining to a specific role in the OBO-sphere, such as curator or software developer.
+1. Lessons: A collection of materials (tutorials, explanations and how-to guides) that together aim to teach a well defined concept.

 *Note*: We are in the process of transforming the documentation accordingly, so please be patient if some of the documentation is not yet in the correct place.
 Feel free to [create an issue](https://github.com/OBOAcademy/obook/issues) if you find something that you suspect isn't in place.